abdulbasit-dev/taski/README.md

 #### **Styling**

-- Use Bootstrap for layout and design.
+- Use **Bootstrap** for layout and design.
-- Implement a responsive design for the task manager interface.
+- Add a navigation bar with links to the dashboard, logout, and a welcome message for the logged-in user.
-- Include a navigation bar with links to the dashboard, logout, and a welcome message for the logged-in user.
+- Use Bootstrap cards, modals, and alerts to enhance user experience.

 ---